Andreas-Svensson/python/Laborations/Workflow for AI-Projects.md

 *Report by Andreas Svensson*

 This report explores a theoretical approach to AI-projects using the machine learning algorithm linear regression.
-In order to narrow the scope and reach a more easily understood explanation, a specific example of predicting house prices with the algorithm is used.
+To narrow the scope and reach a more easily understood explanation, a specific example of predicting house prices with the algorithm is used.

 <br/><br/>